 I grew up in Montreal, Canada.
 The winters are long and cold.
 I have always been at the advantage of not having strong sun exposure year round, which in turn has help me preserve my skin.

 For the past 5 years I’ve been living in the tropics, which climate wise, is the total opposite of Canada.

 Because we’re so close to the equator, I burn easily.
 Even going for a run on the beach at 7am, I can get burned!

 I don’t particularly like wearing sunscreen, especially the mainstream sunscreens sold at the drugstores and department stores.
 It’s for the same reasons why I don’t like wearing make-up; I find mainstream sunscreens suffocates my skin, and I get terrible breakouts and rashes from them.

 The best brand I’ve found is Suntegrity.
-I use their 5in1 Tinted Face Sunscreen SPF30, and their Unscented Body Sunscreen SPF30.
+I use their 5in1 Tinted Face Sunscreen SPF 30, and their Sport Tinted Mineral Sunscreen For Body SPF 30.
 I find zinc-based sunscreen don’t irritate my skin, and never gives me breakouts.

 In general, I find the best sun protection is avoiding the strong sun.
 I do my best to stay out of the sun between 10am-3pm.
 I go outside and run errands in the early morning and late afternoon when the sun isn’t so strong.
 I feel this really helps to preserve my skin.

 I have to say I do feel better when I get some sun, but not a lot.
 I’ve done experiments where I’ve avoided the sun completely for long durations of time, and I never felt very good.
 But, at the same time, I don’t like what happens to my skin when I start tanning either (the sun totally dries out your skin and wrinkles get more pronounced).
 So for me, it’s about finding a healthy balance, and, taking all precautions necessary not to ever burn (which is the absolute worst for your skin).